Frequently Asked Questions

 How often should I visit the dentist?

-We recommend visiting the dentist every six months for regular checkups and professional cleanings.
+We recommend visiting the dentist every six months for routine checkups and professional cleanings.
 However, some patients may need more frequent visits based on their oral health needs.

 Dental Procedures